 Work for us

-We are currently looking for five student staff to join our team on a part time basis and support the delivery of our services!
+We are currently looking for two student staff to join our team on a part time basis and support the delivery of our services!
 Check out the roles and see if any of them are right for you...

 Hours: 7 hours per week at £14/hour during term time only (total of 27 weeks)

-Start Date: 27th August, with shift patterns to be agreed with your line manager
+Start Date: 25th August, with shift patterns to be agreed with your line manager

 These roles are only open to returning Norwich Uni students.